PhilipSCA/philanderson-co-uk/john/learning/geography.md

 Destructive wave - bigger waves - weak swash, strong backwash Wave-cut notch - notch formed from the base of the cliff being eroded Headland - hard rock that juts out to sea
-Bay - a crescent shaped indentation on a coastlin - usually a beach Traction - large boulders pushed along water bed Saltation - hopping or bouncing pebbles, too heavy to be suspensed Suspension - rocks carried within the water
+Bay - a crescent shaped indentation on a coastline - usually a beach Traction - large boulders pushed along water bed Saltation - hopping or bouncing pebbles, too heavy to be suspensed Suspension - rocks carried within the water